xwu33/dbyll/_posts/2019-3-26-GraphicsLight.md

 tags: [Graphics,JavaScript]
 fullview: false
 comments: false
+shortinfo: There are two different way to mimic a light on the material.
+One is vertex shader the other is fragment shader.
+In this project we need to create a spotlight aiming on a dark square stage.
+We should be able to switch the different shading method and also moving the light.
 ---
 #### Problem Description
 There are two different way to mimic a light on the material.
 One is vertex shader the other is fragment shader.
 In this project we need to create a spotlight aiming on a dark square stage.
 We should be able to switch the different shading method and also moving the light.